jquense/yup/README.md

 #### `yup.ref(path: string, options: { contextPrefix: string }): Ref`

 Creates a reference to another sibling or sibling descendant field.
-Ref's are resolved at _run time_ and supported where specified.
+Ref's are resolved at _validation/cast time_ and supported where specified.
 Ref's are evaluated in in the proper order so that the ref value is resolved before the field using the ref (be careful of circular dependencies!).

 ```js